BIM?

 Managing the construction with a virtual model in which all the information of the work is collected, allows the different agents, engineers, builders, promoters, financiers, facilities managers, etc., to be in contact with the project.

-Against the "classic" methodology, with a very linear process in the conception, until a phase does not end, the next one does not begin and a complex interrelationship between agents, entails repeated advances and setbacks due to incompatibility in the solutions adopted, discrepancies,... in addition to the distressing interactions at work between different industries, forcing modifications and adaptations with great loss of resources and time in the execution.
+Against the "classic" methodology, with a very linear process in conception, until one phase ends, the next does not begin and a complex interrelationship between agents, involves repeated forwards and backwards due to incompatibility in the adopted solutions, discrepancies,... more of the distressing on-site interactions between different industrialists, forcing modifications and adaptations with great loss of resources and time in execution.

 In ENGINE we work with methodology BIM.

-With the information in a single 3D model from the project to construction and maintenance, it allows us to control, together with the CLIENT, all aspects of the work: design, costs, execution time and exploitation.
+With the information in a single 3D model from the project to construction and maintenance, it allows us to control, alongside the CLIENT, all aspects of the work: design, costs, execution time and operation.

 At Engind we bet on technology to offer the CLIENT maximum satisfaction throughout the construction process.